TheodoreChuang/TC-Portfolio/README.md

     * individual credits commented in index.html

-## Short Answer Q&A on the Interent
+## Short Answer Q&A on the Internet

 #### Describe key events in the development of the internet from the 1980s to today